MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Application Platform: **.NET ASP.NET Core**.
     - Operating System: **Linux**.
     - Ports: **5000**.
-    - Add Docker Compose Files: **No**
+    - Include Docker Compose Files: **No**

 1. To create a Docker image, run the following command in the Command Palette: **Docker Images: Build Image**.

 1. Wait for the image build process to complete, and then close the Terminal.

-1. On the left side menu, open the Docker view.
+1. On the left side menu, to open the Docker view, select Docker.

+1. In the DOCKER view, under Registries, select **Connect Registry**, and then select **Azure Azure Container Registry**.

+1. In the DOCKER view, expand **Azure**, and then select **Allow**.

+1. In the browser window, select the Azure account that you're using for this lab.

+1. Return to Visual Studio Code.

-1. In the DOCKER view, under Registries, select **Azure**, your subscription, and the Azure Container Registry that you created.
+1. In the DOCKER view, expand the Azure subscription, and verify that the Azure Container Registry that you created is listed.

 1. To push the Docker image to the Azure Container Registry, run the following command in the Command Palette: **Docker Images: Push**.